mateusap1/royal/README.md

 herself, 3 ADA to Bob and 3 ADA to Charlie.
 Because the distribution is correct, the transaction should validate.

-This scenario will show us that simple distributions are indeed working
+This scenario will show us that simple distributions are indeed working.

 Before running it, make sure the node is running and is synchronized with the testnet.